mishushakov/dialogflow-web-v2/README.md

 This is a unofficial Web Integration for Dialogflow V2, built to support rich responses and make the most out of the Platform available to the Web

-The development of this project was made possible by [me](https://i.ushakov.co).
-You can hire me or [send me some snacks](https://paypal.me/mishushakov)
+The development of this project is done by @mishushakov.

-If you have any questions, feel free to [contact me](https://i.ushakov.co/#contact)
+If you have any questions, feel free to [contact](https://i.ushakov.co)

 ## Features